kobaltcore/renconstruct/README.md

 renConstruct operates based on the following process flow:
 - Ensure dependencies are installed
 - Validate configuration file
-- Install specific Ren'Py if necessary
+- Install specific version of Ren'Py if necessary
 - Run the `pre-build` stage of all active tasks
 - Build the Android distribution if enabled
 - Build the macOS and Windows/Linux distributions if enabled